-- · 1-unit light graphic footer maximizes area for photo. - · Light graphic adjusted to a brighter red. - Headline in Zoram Semibold; subhead in Zoram Italic.
+- Light graphic was created in the bright blue from the palette. - 0-unit light graphic header maximizes area for photo; less focus on bright blue. - Headline in Zoram Semibold; subhead in Zoram Italic.

-- · 2-unit footer emphasizes bright red color. - · Light graphic has more overlap on the image. - · Headline in all caps Zoram Extra Bold; subhead in all caps italics. - · Multiple colors used in headline.
+- 2-unit footer emphasizes bright blue color. - Light graphic has more overlap on the image. - Headline in all caps Zoram Extra Bold; subhead in all caps italics. - · Multiple colors used in headline. - These typography choices should be used sparingly.